-DJ Aïcha was born in London into a home where Mozart, Chopin and Tchaikovsky were playing on the gramophone.
-She went to her first concert at the age of three.
-She still remembers the thrill of discovering the radio dial at the age of six.
-She would listen to everything, from pop and dance to Motown and soul, then later rock, reggae, hip-hop and jazz.
+At home, it was Mozart, Tchaikovsky and Chopin, while at nursery school, it was the likes of Elvis Costello, T. Rex and Grace Jones.
+She still remembers the thrill of discovering the radio dial at the age of six, and would listen to everything from pop, rock, dance and Motown, to funk, soul and reggae, then later, indie, hip-hop and jazz.
 Learning to play the piano and flute (both to Grade 8), as well as ballet, brought her even closer to the sensibilities of music.

 It was at the age of 15, while in a discothèque in Tunisia, that for a brief moment DJ Aïcha’s life stopped spinning.
-A sound, so real and rocking, removed the ground from beneath her feet and catapulted her into a new musical galaxy.
+A sound, more funky and brilliant than she’d ever heard before, removed the ground from beneath her feet and catapulted her into a new musical galaxy.
 It was Khaled’s “Didi”.
 She now left the well-trodden path of Anglophone music behind.
-Upon returning to London, she would go to several gigs per week from Manu Dibango to the Art Ensemble of Chicago to Hermeto Pascoal.
-After the Channel Tunnel was built, she would often travel to Paris to get the latest albums of French, Maghrebi and African pop music.
+Upon returning to London, she would go to several gigs a week, from Manu Dibango to the Art Ensemble of Chicago to Hermeto Pascoal.
+After the channel tunnel was built, she would often travel to Paris to get hold of the latest releases by Algerian, African and French pop artists.

-She obtained a university degree in Media & Communication, which culminated in a thesis entitled The Songs We Didn’t Hear – the reasons behind and impact of European radio music policies.
-Since 2002, she has worked as an editor for British music magazine Songlines.
-From 1998 to 2004, she contributed to Charlie Gillett’s Saturday Night show on BBC London.
-From 2005 to 2012, she worked for Sveriges Radio (Swedish equivalent to the BBC) as the co-producer of the acclaimed programme Klingan and the online global jukebox SR Världen (SR The World), together with Lennart Wretlind.
-In 2012, Klingan was awarded Stora Radiopriset (The Big Radio Prize) by Radioakademin (The Radio Academy of Sweden).
+She obtained a degree in Media Studies & Communication from the University of Westminster, which culminated in a thesis entitled The Songs We Didn’t Hear – the reasons behind and impact of European radio music policies.
+From 1998 to 2004, she contributed to Charlie Gillett’s Saturday Night show on BBC London. since 2002.
+From 2005 to 2012, she worked for Sveriges Radio as co-producer, together with Lennart Wretlind, of the acclaimed programme Klingan and the online global jukebox SR Världen.
+In 2012, Klingan was awarded Stora Radiopriset by Radioakademin.
 She has also compiled exclusive albums for Nascente/Demon Music Group.
-In 2013, she started Music for Museums, an enterprise which creates soundtracks for museums, galleries and cultural spaces.
+In 2013, she started Music for Museums, an enterprise that designs soundtracks for museum exhibitions and cultural spaces.

-Since 2004, Stockholm has been her home from where she is tuned into the sounds from across Europe, the Maghreb and beyond.
+She lives in Stockholm, from where she is tuned into the sounds from across Europe, the Atlantic, and beyond.

-“Great music from out there: the sounds of DJ Aïcha”
+“Great music from out there: the sound of DJ Aïcha”